Meet our favorite photog, Jenny Megenney.

-Photographer Jenny Megenney loves what she does so much that it makes us want to buy a camera and try our hand at photography.
+Jenny loves what she does so much that it makes us shoe people want to buy a camera and try our hand at photography.
 (Don’t worry, we’ll stick to designing shoes.)
-The images she takes, from wedding portraits to sunny desert landscapes, tempt us to travel to southern California.
-Her vibrant personality and love for life shows in every image.
-She is undoubtedly an #Originator.
+The images she takes, from loving wedding portraits to stunning desert landscapes, tempt us to road trip through southern California.
+Because she ceaselessly inspires us, we proudly named her a Kork-Ease #Originator.

+Jenny is a light.
 She recently decided to take her blog, which lives on a webpage attached to her professional photography website, in a new direction.
-She has bravely pledged to showcase her unfiltered self.
+In a recent post, she bravely pledges to showcase her unfiltered self.
 This year she plans to tell her story without the fear that comes from putting oneself out there.
-We are certainly behind this initiative; we believe in being yourself all the time, and acknowledge that much of what we see on Instagram is highly staged, edited, and curated.
+We love this initiative; we believe in being yourself all the time, and acknowledge that much of what we see on Instagram is highly staged, edited, and curated.

-Her passion is telling people’s stories through photography.
+Her passion, as you can see, is telling people’s stories through photography.
 But she loves other forms of story telling; soon she’ll have her master’s degree and begin work as an English teacher.
 We wish her all the luck in the world.
 (Not like she’ll need it!)

 KE: Jenny, your photography is stunning.
 Can you talk a little bit about why you’re so passionate about photography?